 Before using any disinfectant, it is important to clean any soiled areas with hot soapy water first to remove food, feces, and other debris.
 The presence of these materials will prevent the disinfectant from working properly.
 Rinse well to remove any soap residue before applying the disinfectant.

 The disinfectant should be applied liberally to the cage and accessories.
 Allow the disinfectant to have contact with the material for 10 minutes.

 Porous materials require longer contact time for proper disinfecting.
 Rinse thoroughly with clean water after sanitizing items to remove all residues.
 Make sure all items are completely dry before reassembling the habitat.

 Although there are many commercially available disinfectants, household bleach is one of the most inexpensive and readily available disinfectants.

 You can make a disinfecting bleach solution by mixing 1 part bleach with 16 parts water (or 1 cup of bleach to 1 gallon of water).
 Apply this bleach solution to the cleaned cage, decorations, and accessories for 5-10 minutes, then rinse thoroughly with clean water.

 Disinfecting your reptile’s environment is an important and crucial part of cage maintenance.
-When you keep on top of your reptile’s maintenance needs, you can rest assured that you are offering your pet a safe, healthy home.
+When you keep on top of your reptile’s maintenance needs, you can rest assured that you are offering your pet a safe and healthy home.